 Ponthafren Association is a user led Mental Health Resource Centre, which serves the community in and around the very rural area of North Powys.
 It offers a service to anyone with mental health issues or who is socially isolated or excluded and works on an 'open door' policy, 7 days a week, 365 days a year.
 Its members number approximately 250, with an outreach centre in Welshpool and an outreach group in Newtown.
-Please see there website.
+Please see their website.

 The Association won the Network Wales Green Award in 2008 and were runners up in 2010, encouraged by this we have made continuous efforts to build on this success.
 We now have PVP panels installed on the Centre's roof - the energy generated is helping us to reduce our fuel bills with the surplus feeding into the national grid.
 We have a panel in the hallway of the building which shows how much energy we are producing and using.
 We check our electricity usage with an OWL monitor, which is part of a pilot project that we are taking part in with the WCVA.
 Having these panels in the hallway raises members’ awareness of our energy usage and many have now bought their own monitors, after seeing how much energy boiling a kettle can use!